fawaz-dabbaghieh/PanPA/README.md

                         Window size when using w,k-minimizers instead of k-mers for indexing.
 Default:8 --seed_limit SEED_LIMIT
                         Indicates how many graphs can a seed belong to.
 Default: 5, give 0 for no limit

 ```

-The idea is that you can give a directory full of MSAs in fasta format `-d`, a txt file with the list of these input MSAs `-l`, or just give the files as arguments `-f`.
-User can choose the seeding algorithm like `wk_min` or `k_mers` and the respective sizes of k and/or w.

-The `--seed_limit` is the limit for how many graphs can one seed belong to, if 0 then all hits are stored.

-### Building GFAs
+### build_gfa
-Similar to the previous subcommand, this takes files, a list of files, or a directory of MSAs that will be turned into graphs in GFA format.

-This step can be parallelized, so you can choose how many cores.
+Same as `build_index`, takes the same set of MSAs and an output directory, and for each MSA it builds a corresponding
+graph in GFA format, with path lines `p` corresponding to each sequence in the MSA.
+The
+graphs will be named the same as the original MSAs only with the extension changed to .gfa

+This subcommand can be sped up by given it more than one core with `-c, --cores`

+NOTE: Once the GFA files are produced, you shouldn't change their names, as they need to be matched correctly
+in the index.

 ```
-usage: ProteinAligner build_gfa [-h] [-f IN_FILES [IN_FILES ...]] [-l IN_LIST] [-d IN_DIR] [-c CORES] [-o OUT_DIR]
+usage: PanPA build_gfa [-h] [-f IN_FILES [IN_FILES ...]] [-l IN_LIST] [-d IN_DIR] [-c CORES] [-o OUT_DIR]

 optional arguments:
   -h, --help            show this help message and exit